tradle/why-hypercore/FAQ.md

 4. Hypertrie also supports mounts, which allows a Key-Value store supported by the whole team.
 [Mountable Hypertrie](https://github.com/andrewosh/mountable-hypertrie) is actually what Hyperdrive uses underneath for mounts.

+## Where can I learn more about Hypercore universe?

+In the summer of 2020 there was a [Dat Conference](https://www.youtube.com/playlist?list=PL7sG5SCUNyeYx8wnfMOUpsh7rM_g0w_cu).
+You can see the breadth of discussions that took place, both on tech and the opportunities.
+Note that Dat is the old name for Hypercore.
+The transition is in full swing, but you will still see it a lot.